 In the U.S., there are two primary methods of garbage disposal — landfilling and incineration.
 Each method has a significant long-term impact on the environment.

-Landfilling is more common by far, though we don’t have recent data to understand how changes in the recycling industry, such as China’s ban on contaminated recyclables imports — have affected disposal rates or methods.
+Landfilling is more common by far, though we don’t have recent data to understand how changes in the recycling industry — such as China’s ban on on contaminated recyclables imports — have affected disposal rates or methods.
 In 2018, 50% of MSW was sent to landfills.
 Today that number is probably higher, as many communities have reduced or eliminated their recycling programs since China changed its policy at the beginning of 2018.

 The total volume of U.S. recycling revenue in the U.S. has declined by as much as $10 billion since the ban went into effect, falling from $117 billion in 2017 to nearly $110 billion in 2019, according to the Institute of Scrap Recycling Industries.
 The decline is due to the falling price of commodities such as glass and plastic.

 Although the majority of U.S. cities and towns resort to landfilling, there is a wide range of practices that can fall under the term.
 Technically, a landfill is not the same thing as a dump.
 A landfill isolates waste from the environment until it is safe.
 Landfills must meet the criteria for hydrogeological separation of waste and for the long-term management and restoration of the site.
 Any waste site that does not meet these criteria is a dump.